holos-aafc/Holos/H.Content/Documentation/FAQ/GitHub account.md

 # How to write a post in the discussion forum
 1. Click the link to access <a href="https://github.com/holos-aafc/Holos/discussions">Holos Discussion Forum</a>.
+If you don't have a GiHub account, follow instructions from Ho <a href="hthttps://github.com/holos-aafc/Holos/blob/main/H.Content/Documentation/FAQ/GitHub%20account.md#how-to-create-a-github-account">HolHow to create a GitHub account</a>
+If you already have a GitHub account, sign in your account.

 <img src="../../Images/FAQ/figure7.png" alt="Figure 7" width="650"/>